loggicat/Loggicat-Cloud-Wiki/README.md

 ## Allowlists
 Loggicat handles false postivies or acceptd risks by using allowlists. <br />
-- Ignore list: Accepting the risk, once a keyword/finding is ignored, future matches from the same security rule will be ignored.
+- **Ignore list**: Accepting the risk, once a keyword/finding is ignored, future matches from the same security rule will be ignored.
 Ignore should be used on **false positives**.
-- Redact list: Similar to ignore list, future matches to the items on the redact list will not be reported, the finding will be redacted instead.
+- **Redact list**: Similar to ignore list, future matches to the items on the redact list will not be reported, the finding will be redacted instead.
 Redact should be used for **non false positives**.

 There are two ways to add a new item to allowlists.
 1. Added from "Findings", users will not be able to change the keyword in this case